 Cisplatin may interfere with the normal menstrual cycle in women and may stop sperm production in men.

-Cisplatin is not given orally and would not work if given orally.
-It is not given dermally.
 Questions related to your treatment that you can ask your doctor include:

 An unfortunate effect of some chemotherapy drugs is that they can actually cause cancer.
 Cisplatin interferes with DNA, which leads to cell death.
-Sometimes it doesn't lead to cell death, though, but instead mutates the cell and makes it malignant.
+Sometimes it doesn't lead to cell death, though, but instead mutates a healthy cell and makes it malignant.
 Alkylating agents in particular are associated with these "secondary cancers".
 It is a risk that you should discuss with your doctor.

 Cisplatin is both carcinogenic and mutagenic.
 It causes mutations in both in vitro and in vivo experimental models.
 Oncologists weigh this risk with the benefits of cisplatin when determining which drugs to administer.